MyDroneFleets UAV Hardware Tracker

 Endurance

-Q. Would the GPS tracker run on battery and affect my drone battery life?
+Q. Would the UAV Tracker run on battery and affect my drone battery life?

-A. The GPS tracker is independently powered with batteries and will not affect your drone battery life.
+A. The UAV Tracker is independently powered with batteries and will not affect your drone battery life.

 A. Operators would need to assess and plan for number of trackers needed, especially for simultaneous or long operation.
-Each tracker is rated to operate approximately 60 mins and requires 60 mins for a full charge.
+Each tracker is rated to operate for 60 mins and requires 60 mins for a full charge.
 Operators are encouraged to purchase sufficient trackers to support their operations.
+UAVs that has additional power source can provide continuous power via MicroUSB to the tracker.

 Privacy